 At the heart of the Second Vatican Council is found the emphasis on the universal call to holiness which devolves from baptism.
 This goes hand in hand with a profound exploration of the meaning and place of the Church in the world and for the human person.
 This shone a new light on the life of all Christians and simultaneously and consequentially there was an urgent call for the renewal of the whole Church.
 The call for renewal applied very specifically of Religious Life and, largely because there had been a popular tendency to see Religious as the ones called to holiness, it implied the need for a new reflection of the place of Religious within the universal church.
 The Constitution Lumen Gentium provided a rich theology of Religious Life.
 The Decree Perfectae Caritatis called all Religious to renewal through return to the sources of the Gospel and the teaching and example of the founders and foundresses in the context of the contemporary world.

-Most Religious Orders and Congregations were founded in past centuries since when both society and culture have evolved dramatically throughout the world.
-The understanding of human life itself and of the human person have changed in fundamental ways.
+The Second Vatican Council articulated an understanding of the human person which was more in conversation with the contemporary world and which had heeded some currents in the changed understanding in the secular world.
+On the other hand, most Religious Orders and Congregations were founded in past centuries since when both society and culture have evolved dramatically throughout the world.
+The understanding of human life itself and of the human person have changed in fundamental ways since the Enlightenment.
 One specific sign of the societal changes is that many of the works undertaken by Religious Orders and by Monasteries have been assumed by governments, other civil groups and individuals.
 Those which are still in the hands of Religious face profound new challenges.
 Yet in the eyes of many, the Religious were identified with these activities.
 This reality, itself a sign of deeper changes, has been instrumental in forcing a self-questioning for Religious Life.